HolyJS-TCXX/proposals/README.md

 Proposal repo should be in English.
 Please read [how to write a good explainer](https://github.com/tc39/how-we-work/blob/master/explainer.md) recommendations from TC39.

+Please be sure that similar proposal doesn't exist already in [ECMAScript proposals list](https://github.com/tc39/ecma262) (also check stage 1 and stage 0 lists).
+We don't accept existing proposals.

 One can add maximum of 3 proposals per conference.

 After you've created proposal repo, please [file PR](https://github.com/HolyJS-TCXX/proposals/pulls) against this repo and add your proposal to one of the tables below.